 - o Do you have your colonoscopy preparation medications? - o Yes, only mixed it the day of the preparation. - o No, please call your pharmacy then our office.
 Dulcolax is over the counter medication, if your insurance does not cover it, please pick it up over the counter. - o Do you understand how to do the preparation for colonoscopy? - o Yes, please proceed accordingly. - o No, please call our office and we will be able to go over it with you. - o Do you take any medication in the morning? - Yes, please ask our procedure coordinator which medication to hold and which one to take the morning of the procedure. - o No, please start your preparation as instructed. - o Are you on Blood thinner? - o Yes, please let us know immediately before your procedure.
-Approval must be obtained prior to stop taking the medication. - o No., please start your preparation as instructed. - o Marijuana, alcohol and/or substance use? - o Yes, please do not use it the day of the procedure. - o No., please start your preparation as instructed. - Are you taking Ozempic, Wegovy, Mounjaro, Rybelsus and or other Glucagon like peptide-1 - Yes, please let us know immediately before your procedure.
-Approval must be obtained prior to stop taking the medication. - o No, please start your preparation as instructed. - O Do you currently have any cardiac, pulmonary and/or blood clotting disorder? - Yes, please let us know immediately before your procedure.
-Approval must be obtained prior to the procedure. - o No, please start your preparation as instructed.
+Approval must be obtained prior to stop taking the medication. - o No, please start your preparation as instructed. - o Marijuana use? - o Yes, please do not use it the day of the procedure. - o No., please start your preparation as instructed. - o Are you taking Ozempic, Wegovy, Mounjaro, Rybelsus and or other Glucagon like peptide-1 - o Yes, please let us know immediately before your procedure.
+Approval must be obtained prior to stopping taking the medication. - o No, please start your preparation as instructed.